 However, if you find these minor imperfections unacceptable, it might be good to reconsider the purchase of books such as these.
 You can always return the book if it’s not to your liking, but it is worthwhile keeping in mind how our books are produced prior to making the decision.
 Therefore we encourage you to read the production segments below where we tried to explain certain elements of our production, so you can get a clearer idea about the amount of work that go into our books.

 While we love offset printed books, there is something truly unique and special about letterpress.
-Both the look and feel give it a very distinctive look, not to mention that sensational feeling when you pass over it with your fingertips.
+It has a very distinctive look, not to mention that sensational feeling when you pass over the text with your fingertips.

-This also means our future books will be printed on mould-made cotton paper and currently we are in process of testing various brands to determine which one will be our “signature” paper.
+This also means our future books (lettered and numbered editions) will be printed on mould-made cotton paper and currently we are in process of testing various brands to determine which one will be our “signature” paper.

 Some of our books feature leather covers.
 We always aim to pick the leather of highest quality; one that we can put our logo on with pride.